Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

 Animal studies have shown that ibandronate is an inhibitor of osteoclast-mediated bone resorption.
 In the Schenk assay in growing rats, ibandronate inhibited bone resorption and increased bone volume, based on histologic examination of the tibial metaphyses.
 There was no evidence of impaired mineralization at the highest dose of 5 mg/kg/day (subcutaneously), which is 1000 times the lowest antiresorptive dose of 0.005 mg/kg/day in this model, and 5000 times the optimal antiresorptive dose of 0.001 mg/kg/day in the aged ovariectomized rat.
 This indicates that Boniva Injection administered at a therapeutic dose is unlikely to induce osteomalacia.

 Long-term daily or intermittent administration of ibandronate to ovariectomized rats or monkeys was associated with suppression of bone turnover and increases in bone mass.
-Vertebral BMD, trabecular density, and biomechanical strength were increased dose-dependently in rats and monkeys, at doses up to 8 to 4 times the human intravenous dose of 3 mg every 3 months, based on cumulative dose normalized for body surface area (mg/m2) and AUC comparison, respectively.
+Vertebral BMD, trabecular density, and biomechanical strength were increased dose-dependently in rats and monkeys, at doses up to 8 to 4 times the human intravenous dose of 3 mg every 3 months, based on cumulative dose normalized for body surface area (mg/m2) and area under the curve (AUC) comparison, respectively.
 Ibandronate maintained the positive correlation between bone mass and strength at the ulna and femoral neck.
 New bone formed in the presence of ibandronate had normal histologic structure and did not show mineralization defects.

 Treatment of Postmenopausal Osteoporosis